Skip to main content

 Mid-range: fresh acrylic plaster with localized repairs.
 Costs 220 to 350 NIS per sqm.
 Suits situations with localized cracks needing repair.
 Lasts 8 to 12 years.
 Still requires renewal in a decade.

-The expensive and right option: full re-cladding with rear ventilated facade system.
-Costs 750 to 1300 NIS per sqm in Alucobond FR or A2.
-Lasts 25 years or more.
-Solves all problems completely, improves thermal insulation, adds significant property value.
+The expensive and right option: full re-cladding with a rear ventilated facade system.
+Costs a project-specific figure in Alucobond FR or A2.
+Lasts 25 years or more, solves the moisture problem completely and adds a thermal insulation layer the other two cannot.

 Why full re-cladding is the right investment